-The Forest Service and other agencies with jurisdiction over lands on and adjacent to the Trail may enter into agreements with States, Tribes, counties, local agencies, private organizations and private landowners to facilitate the management, maintenance and development of the Trail either within or outside of a federally administered area in consultation with affected Tribes.
+The Forest Service and other agencies with jurisdiction over lands on and adjacent to the Trail may enter into agreements with States, counties, local agencies, private organizations and private landowners to facilitate the management, maintenance and development of the Trail either within or outside of a federally administered area.
 These agreements may include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of the Trail (16 U.S.C.
-1246 (h) (1) and 16
+1246 (h)(1) and 16 U.S.C.1250).

-U.S.C.1250).